scapeville/action-create-PR/readme.md

 ## About

-💡 Motivation: I want to check out my repo, make some changes (a single commit), and then create a PR for review.
+💡 Motivation: I just want to check out my repo, make some changes (a single commit), and then create a PR for review.

 ❓ Purpose: This action handles making a new branch, committing all the changes, and submitting the PR.